 Usually the strategies we use to get our desires met are not successful, but we persist in using them again and again.
 Because of this, Klein argues that “…we’re putting a lot of pressure on sex to address these essentially non-sexual needs …we have emotional needs that we try to address with sex, but sex is not the best way to satisfy them”.

-Because of this other psychological agenda, it’s very easy to feel alone during sex.
+Because of this psychological agenda, it’s very easy to feel alone during sex.
 And naturally it’s harder to create the sex you want if you don’t talk directly to your partner.
 He suggests that we need to learn to talk about sex our partners.
 It’s worthwhile practicing telling your partner that you want more from sex than orgasms.
 But be very clear in saying that you’re not expecting your partner to provide a good emotional experience for you.
 Tell them that you’d like your sex life to be more of a collaboration, and that you realise you need to change too.

 Success or failure seems to be what sex is about for many people.
-This takes the form of worrying whether we inadvertently disappoint, hurt or irritate our partner, appear inadequate or inexperienced, or make a fool of ourselves.
+This takes the form of worrying whether we disappoint, hurt or irritate our partner, appear inadequate or inexperienced, or make a fool of ourselves.
 For millions of people, says Klein “I didn’t mess up too badly” is as good as sex gets.
 He holds out the hope that sex can be transformed into a place where “…mistakes are simply not possible, and where virtually nothing can go wrong – not because we become sexually perfect, but because we radically redefine sexual “success” and change our sexual vision”.